 Banquet and Panoramic Photo Collection

-In 2017 we added the first set of 220 photographs to Digital Commonwealth which provides public access to materials through a consortium of archives, libraries, museums, and historical societies from across Massachusetts.
+We added 220 photographs to Digital Commonwealth which provides public access to materials through a consortium of archives, libraries, museums, and historical societies from across Massachusetts.

 This collaboration brings awareness to our work beyond the Armenian community, as the photos can be explored across a variety of websites.